kubernetes/website/docs/concepts/services-networking/service.md

 An optional (though strongly recommended) [cluster add-on](http://releases.k8s.io/{{page.githubbranch}}/cluster/addons/README.md) is a DNS server.
-The DNS server watches the Kubernetes API for new `Services` and creates a set of DNS records for each.
+The DNS server watches the Kubernetes API for new `Service` and creates a set of DNS records for each.
 If DNS has been enabled throughout the cluster then all `Pods` should be able to do name resolution of `Services` automatically.